DiogenesN/woodland/README.md

 	The timeout in milliseconds until the system is considered idle.
 	One minute is 60000 milliseconds.
 	idle_timeout = 0 disables the timeout.
+ 	brightness_path, the path to the file that controls the brightness level.
 	idle_timeout = 180000
+ 	brightness_path = /sys/class/backlight/intel_backlight/brightness

   2. Background image